 Mexico City filming locations for Roma

 Alfonso Cuarón’s drama feature Roma filmed on location in Mexico City.
-The movie is nominated for Best Picture by the Academy Awards and won Best Film at the BAFTAs.
+The movie was nominated for Best Picture by the Academy Awards and won Best Film at the BAFTAs.

 Cuarón’s film is a semi-autobiographical story following a domestic servant in a Mexico City suburb in the early 1970s and her relationship with the children she looks after for the family’s matriarch Sofia.